-Proverbs 5:3-5 For the lips of a strange woman drop as an honeycomb, and her mouth is smoother than oil.
+Proverbs 5:3-5: For the lips of a strange woman drop as a honeycomb, and her mouth is smoother than oil.
 But her end is bitter as wormwood, sharp as a two-edged sword.
 Her feet go down to death; her steps take hold on hell.

 The story is told by narration in a series of flash backs, from Walter Neff's point of view, which is very effective and well done.

 The story begins with insurance salesman Walter Neff (Fred MacMurray) calling upon the luxurious abode of the Dietrichsons to renew Mr. Dietrichson's car insurance.
 Upon arriving at their mansion, Walter Neff finds out that Mr. Dietrichson is not at home, but that his wife, Phyllis Dietrichson (Barbara Stanwyck) is there in her husband's place to carry on the business at hand.